Symmetrical Expanding Triangle Pattern Trading Tips

 Symmetrical Expanding Triangle on EUR/NZD chart

-Short Position with Symmetrical Expanding Triangle Pattern:
+Short Position with the Symmetrical Expanding Triangle Pattern

 • Short Position (Sell): It's preferable to place a sell order slightly below the lower line of the pattern (after the confirmation candle is formed) once the price breaks below this line.